nspcc-dev/neofs-spec/01-arch/00-overview.md

 The second type does not store user data.
 Inner Ring nodes monitor the NeoFS network health, aggregate Storage Nodes reputation ratings, and perform data audit, giving out penalties and bounties depending on the audit results.
-Inner Ring nodes consider both Main Net and Sidechain, providing a trusted and reliable way of data synchronization between two Blockchains.
+Inner Ring nodes listen for both Main Net and Sidechain, providing a trusted and reliable way of data synchronization between two Blockchains.

 Each Storage node in the system has a set of key-value attributes describing